On Interference-Rejection Using Riemannian Geometry for Direction of Arrival Estimation: Proposed Approach

-Note that the rank-1 matrix $\vz(l)\vz^H(l)$ could be viewed as the sample correlation matrix of the population correlation matrix $\mathbb{E}[\vz(l)\vz^H(l)]$ based on one sample.
-Since the desired source is constantly active and assumed to be at a fixed location during the entire interval, we propose to improve the correlation estimation by averaging $\vz(l)\vz^H(l)$ over multiple STFT windows.
+is the population covariance matrix.
+Since the desired source is constantly active and assumed to be at a fixed location during the entire interval, we estimate the population correlation matrix $ \mathbf{\Gamma}$ using the sample correlation matrix $\widehat{\mathbf{\Gamma}}$ by averaging } $\vz(l)\vz^H(l)$ over multiple STFT windows.
 We divide the STFT of the signal into $L_{\text{s}}$ disjoint segments, each consisting of $L_{\text{w}}$ consecutive STFT windows, i.e., $L_{\text{STFT}} = L_{\text{s}}\cdot L_{\text{w}}$ (for more details regarding the partitioning see Section \ref{subsec: The Segments and the Interference Sources Activity}).
 Then, the sample correlation matrix over each segment is computed as follows

 where $i$ is the segment index.
 To obtain a full rank correlation matrix, the number of STFT windows is set to be larger than the dimension of the matrix (the number of microphones), i.e., $L_{\text{w}}\ge M$.